VernissageApp/VernissageServer/Sources/VernissageServer/VernissageServer.docc/DockerContainers.md

 This is the environment configuration for Vernissage.

 The passwords below are examples.
-Please do not adopt these in your installation, but generate your own.
+Please **do not adopt these in your installation**, but generate your own.

 Copy all of the following to **HOME**`/.env`:
 ```